I’m pleased to announce that my book, Functional Programming, Simplified, is now available in three formats:

 If you prefer e-books, the PDF is probably the best version of the book because I can control the formatting, and it contains all of the lessons.

 Please note that because of size considerations I had to omit a few lessons from the paperback version of the book (and I made those lessons available online for free).

-Someone told me that they were going to give this book as a gift for Christmas, 2018.
+I’ve been told that this book is a good “geek birthday gift.”
 Sounds like a good idea to me. :)

 Why buy Functional Programming, Simplified?

 A great reason to buy Functional Programming, Simplified is because I tried to take the best content from the books on the right side of this image and include them in the one book on the left side of the image:

 In my own case I had to read all of those books on the right — plus hundreds of additional blog posts — to try to understand functional programming (FP).
 To save you a lot of time and frustration, my hope is that you’ll only need to read the book on the left to understand FP.